The Tabernacle Tour #2

 Because we all have come in by the same narrow Way (the altar…the Cross) and we all must now travel together on the journey of sanctification…

-***Remember: God is extremely gracious and merciful…slow to anger and rich in love toward those who put their trust in the sacrifice of His Son…he who honors the Son, honors the Father who sent Him:
+***Remember: God is extremely gracious and merciful…slow to anger and rich in love toward those who have been justified: ie, who have put their trust in the sacrifice of His Son for their salvation…he who honors the Son, honors the Father who sent Him:

 See: